djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ### Assistant Builder

-Now let's add a couple of assistants to the system, to handle other inquries and requests that may come from the Warehouse Manager user.
+Now let's add a couple of assistants to the system to handle other inquries and requests that may come from the Warehouse Manager user.
 In the watsonx Orchestrate console, select `AI assistant builder` from the "hamburger menu".
-Then select the `View all assistants link to open up the list of all assistants you have defined in your system.
+Then select the `View all assistants` link to open up the list of all assistants you have defined in your system.

 ![alt text](images/image19.png)